 Frequently Asked Questions

-Absolutely!
-While a yellow cake mix is traditional, you can experiment with other flavors like vanilla, chocolate, or even a spice cake mix for a twist.
+Absolutely.
+While a classic yellow cake mix provides the traditional, authentic flavor profile of the park original, you can experiment with a white cake mix, vanilla cake mix, or even a chocolate cake mix for an ultra-rich twist.

 Recipe Tips and Tricks